 Roaming vs eSIM: the clear account

 This is where the decision becomes obvious.
-Guam is outside the cheap roaming zone of the European Union, so your Spanish tariff charges expensive international rates.
+Guam is outside the cheap roaming zone of the European Union, so your Spanish plan will charge expensive international rates.
 A couple of days of normal use with roaming can approach the price of an eSIM for the entire trip.
-The comparison is not fair to roaming.
+The comparison isn't even fair to roaming.
+If you want to understand exactly what data roaming is and why the price skyrockets as soon as you leave the EU, we explain it in detail in what is data roaming.

 Frequently asked questions